lisurc/acuwl/README.md

 Note that you may need to start the utility with elevated privileges (Administrator).
 This is up to your actual system setup.

 ## Where
-While you should never download an executable file from a stranger on the Internet, you can download the latest packaged release as zip file on github: https://github.com/lisurc/acuwl/releases
+While you should never download an executable file from a stranger on the Internet, you can download the latest packaged executable in the [Releases](https://github.com/lisurc/acuwl/releases) page.

-Alternatively you can clone this repository and build it as any recent Visual Studio Community edition.
+Alternatively you can clone this repository and build it with any recent Visual Studio Community edition.

 ## Credits
 All products named in this project are trademarks of their respective owners or publishers, which include but is not limited to, Ubisoft, Assassin's Creed, Assassin's Creed Unity, UPlay, Steam.